Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 It is often not the reality in practice, but estimation should ideally be done by the people likely to do the actual work: the developers themselves.
-It shouldn't be done by project managers or PIs simply because they are not best placed to estimate, and those doing the work are the ones who are effectively committing to these figures.
+It shouldn't be done by project managers or those otherwise not involved in development, simply because they are not best placed to estimate, and those doing the work are the ones who are effectively committing to these figures.
+As well as lacking the inherent technical skills required to estimate, having senior non-development roles dictating estimates is that they are at risk of non-development biases such as idealised project timelines and goals which may not be achievable.

+FIXME: add 5-min estimation exercise

 :::::::::::::::::::::::::::::::::::::::::  callout